A Foodcentric Life

 Published: Apr 25, 2018 · Modified: Jul 23, 2022 by Sally Cameron · This post may contain affiliate links · 2 Comments

-Try this dandelion detox green juice when you need a little internal spring cleaning.
+Try this detox green juice when you need a little internal spring cleaning.
 This vibrant green juice is a powerful combination of dandelion greens, spinach, celery, herbs, green apple, lemon, ginger and cucumbers.
-Juice some up today and give your body a clean start for a fabulous spring and summer.
+Juice some up today and give your body a clean start for a fabulous spring or anytime you need a natural little detox support.

 dandy detox green juice in a glass with straw.

-I have a few green juice recipes on my site, but this one includes dandelion greens and other delicious detoxifying ingredients.
-Green juice is good because green means chlorophyll, and chlorophyll rids the body of environmental toxins and promotes cleansing and detoxing.
+I have a few green juice recipes on my site, but this one includes dandelion greens and other delicious detox ingredients.
+Detox green juice is good because green means chlorophyll, and chlorophyll rids the body of environmental toxins and promotes cleansing and detoxing.

 Jump to: